 Earn More, Risk Less™ with AMMA™ by ADM

 Businesses can optimize the returns on their cash reserves with an American Money Market Account [AMMA™] by ADM.
-Powered by our proprietary fintech, AMMA™ provides the most competitive interest rates available for business cash reserves.
+Powered by our proprietary fintech, AMMA™ provides competitive interest rates for business cash reserves.

-In addition, AMMA™ provides unparalleled protection for business deposits.
-Our fintech allows businesses to receive extended FDIC / NCUA protection for all of their cash, all with one account and one consolidated statement.
+In addition, AMMA™ provides access to unparalleled protection for business deposits.
+Our fintech allows businesses to access extended FDIC / NCUA protection for all of their cash, all with one account and one consolidated statement.

 If cash reserves are growing at your company, or if you are looking to gain an advantage on the competition in a rising rate environment, contact us today.